Tehran Says Attack On Iranian Consulate In Iraq Organized, Not Demonstrators Initiative - UrduPoint

 On Tuesday, media reported that anti-government protesters in Najaf had for a third time, set fire to the Iranian consulate.
 The consulate was first torched on November 27 and then again on December 1.

-"According to our information, the attack on the consulate was not perpetrated by the Iranian people, it was an organized attack," Rabiei said, as cited by the government information website.
+"According to our information, the attack on the consulate was not perpetrated by the Iraqi people, it was an organized attack," Rabiei said, as cited by the government information website.